SCPR/scpr-email-newsletters/README.md

 This will compile all of your templates and CSS, then run everything through Premailer to inline the CSS.
 We're using an SCPR-forked version of the Premailer gem in order to add support for Premailer ignoring media queries during the build process.

 The results of the build process are located in the imaginatively-named `build` directory, and include a .zip file of the entire package.

+## Post-build

+Right now my thinking is that these templates will be decorated with [Mailchimp's template syntax](http://kb.mailchimp.com/article/getting-started-with-mailchimps-template-language) so that they're ready to